hemanta212/Nepali-news-portal-kbd/README.md

 * For windows:
 Download and install setupfile from https://www.postgresql.org/download/windows/

-Create a postgreql database and obtain its local url Now remove the gunicorn in requirements.txt
+* Create a postgreql database and obtain its local url
+* Now remove the gunicorn in requirements.txt

-then,
+* then,

       pip install -r requirements.txt

-Now, Add your postgresql local url of database you created earlier to environment variable named DATABASE_URL and add random strings to a new SECRET_KEY environment variable.
+* Add your postgresql local url of database you created earlier to environment variable named DATABASE_URL
+* Make new SECRET_KEY environment variable and random string as value

+* Note: Add EMAIL and EMAIL_PASSWORD environment variable with your email and password for password reset functionality!

+* Finally,
 ###  If you are setting first time without migrate folder
       python manage.py db init
       python manage.py db migrate